Robertgreenwood27/bookapp/content/chapter3.md

 As Arris began to prepare for work, the shadows clung to him, a constant reminder of the power that simmered just beneath the surface.
 Deep within, a part of him wondered if today would be the day he finally embraced his new abilities completely.

-Chirp.
-The world waits.
-Swipe.
-Click.
-Here we go again.
-But this time, as Arris stepped out into the morning light, he carried with him the weight of a night spent confronting the being he was becoming.
+Arris stepped out into the morning light, he carried with him the weight of a night spent confronting the being he was becoming.

 The call center loomed before Arris, a monument to monotony now transformed into an arena of potential.
 As he approached, each step heavy with exhaustion and a strange anticipation, the air grew thick with tension.
 Shadows shifted around him, responding to his conflicted emotions.